Projects per year

 He has also researched and published on the history of British documentary photography, photographic education and community photography practices.
 He has a long-standing interest in visual research methods and was editor of the international journal Visual Studies from 2003 to 2015.

-He has recently edited a volume on Women and Photography in Africa, with Lorena Rizzo and Kylie Thomas; and is working on a major study of the role of photography in US public diplomacy in Africa during the period of the Cold War and African decolonisation.
+He has recently edited a volume on Women and Photography in Africa, with Lorena Rizzo and Kylie Thomas; and his monograph Cold War Photographic Diplomacy: The U.S. Information Agency and Africa was published by Penn State University Press in 2024.

 In 2020, he received the Royal Anthropological Institute Photography Committee Award for his distinguished contribution to the study of photography and anthropology.